-Note: Input IGST is first set of against output IGST, then against output CGST and then against output SGST, if required.
+Note: Input IGST is first set off against output IGST, then against output CGST and then against output SGST, if required.

-Input CGST is fi rstset of against output IGST (If available) & then against output IGST
+Input CGST is first set off against output IGST (If available) & then against output IGST

-Similarly Input SGST is set of first against output IGST (If available) and then against output SGST, if required.
+Similarly Input SGST is set off first against output IGST (If available) and then against output SGST, if required.